sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/generate-certificates.md

 ## Install CA certificates

-Before you move on, make sure you have:
+Before you install the CA certificates, delete the `ca-key.pem` file from the /etc/sensu/tls directory **for every backend and agent**.

-- Deleted the `ca-key.pem` file from the /etc/sensu/tls directory for every backend and agent.
+The `ca-key.pem` file should be kept private.

-- Copied the certificates to each of the backend and agent systems you are securing:
+Also, make sure that you have copied the certificate and key to each of the backend and agent systems you are securing:

 - [Copy the Certificate Authority (CA) root certificate file][11], `ca.pem`, to each agent and backend.
 - [Copy all backend PEM files][12] to their corresponding backend systems.
 - [Copy all agent PEM files][13] to each agent system.

-We also recommend installing the CA root certificate in the trust store of both your Sensu systems and those systems used by operators to manage Sensu.
+We recommend installing the CA root certificate in the trust store of both your Sensu systems and those systems used by operators to manage Sensu.
 Installing the CA certificate in the trust store for these systems makes it easier to connect via web UI or sensuctl without being prompted to accept certificates signed by your self-generated CA.

 {{< language-toggle >}}